-When you start your own business you need strong willpower, determination, commitment and the ability to cope with emotional distress (often caused by money issues, fussy clients, proposal rejections OR as I quickly learnt under-quoting).
+When you start your own business you need strong willpower, determination, commitment and the ability to cope with emotional distress.
+This distress is often caused by money issues, fussy clients, proposal rejections, or as I quickly learnt, under-quoting.
 These are also the qualities you need to quit an addiction, like smoking.

 I then started to look more closely into how habits are formed and how they’re broken.
-I found there was a general consensus that habits are created using 3 Rs : Reminder, Routine & Reward, and that the best way to quit something is to pick up another habit in it’s place.
+I found there was a general consensus that habits are created using 3 Rs : Reminder, Routine & Reward.
+I also found that the best way to quit something is to pick up another habit in its place.

 So, if we treat starting a business like quitting smoking (or forming a new habit) we can use the 3 Rs to make sure we’re in the habit of completing one small task every day:

-Routine: Make sure you COMPLETE THAT TASK STRAIGHT AWAY.
+Make sure you complete that task straight away.
 Don’t get distracted – don’t even think about checking emails, social media or Google Analytics!

 That way, in 2, 3, 6, 12 months time, all those small daily tasks will form that one big task that always seemed so far out of reach.